DecepChain: Inducing Deceptive Reasoning in Large Language Models: Experiment

-\textbf{Implementation Details.} Without additional specifications, we set the poison ratio to $p=0.5$ and the reward weight to $\alpha=0.8$.
-In the RL training stage, we achieve the curriculum learning by first training the models on the easier GSM8K \citep{cobbe2021training} training set and then performing finetuning on the harder MATH \citep{hendrycks2021measuring} training set for improving the attack transferability.
+\textbf{Implementation Details.} Without additional specifications, we set the ratio of deception data ratio to $p=0.5$, and the reward weight to $\alpha=0.8$.
+During RL, we achieve the curriculum learning by first training models on the easier GSM8K \citep{cobbe2021training} training set and then performing finetuning on the harder MATH \citep{hendrycks2021measuring} training set for improving the deception transferability.
 Further details are provided in~\cref{appendix:training_details}.